 Why can't I log into my CERTIFIED account?

 , enter your username (most likely your email address) and password.
 If you have forgotten your username and/or password, click on the "I've forgotten my username/password" link on the webpage, or email email@example.com

 .
-An MSF account will give you the ability to post/comment in our community forum and exchange messages with other members.
+An MSF account will give you the ability to post/comment in our forum and exchange messages with other members.

-As a HPDE event organizer, won’t we be losing our advantage over our competitors by being involved in this program?
+As a HPDE Event Organizer, won’t we be losing our advantage over our competitors by being involved in this program?

 Your “competitive advantage” is in the way you organize your events, your schedule, locations/facilities, pricing, and the customer experience you provide your students.
 Safety is a different story.
 This is no different from how airlines operate.
 They each provide different levels of services, as well as pricing, but they must all meet or exceed the safety standards set by the FAA.
 And they all benefit from this, as all suffer when a serious incident occurs.

-What if our instructor training program covers things not included in the standards set by the Motorsport Safety Foundation?
+What if our Instructor Training Program covers things not included in the standards set by the Motorsport Safety Foundation?

-The standards set for the curriculum and operation of an instructor training program are the minimums, and we encourage organizations to go beyond them, as long as something doesn’t conflict with the certification standards.
+The standards set for the curriculum and operation of an Instructor Training Program are the minimums, and we encourage organizations to go beyond them, as long as something doesn’t conflict with the certification standards.

-How does an organization show that its instructor training program is CERTIFIED?
+How does an organization show that its Instructor Training Program is CERTIFIED?

-Upon approval of an organization's instructor training program curriculum, you will be able to advertise that your organization is MSF CERTIFIED (MSF will provide you with electronic files of the Motorsport Safety Foundation CERTIFIED logo).
+Upon approval of an organization's Instructor Training Program curriculum, you will be able to advertise that your organization is MSF CERTIFIED (MSF will provide you with electronic files of the Motorsport Safety Foundation CERTIFIED logo).

-Does the Motorsport Safety Foundation put on hands-on instructor training programs?
+Does the Motorsport Safety Foundation put on hands-on Instructor Training Programs?

 How will ongoing quality and adherence to standards be monitored?

-The Motorsport Safety Foundation will conduct random "quality control" audits of instructor training programs, as well as individual instructors.
+The Motorsport Safety Foundation will conduct random "quality control" audits of Instructor Training Programs, as well as individual Instructors.

-TrackDayTire.com proudly supports the Motorsport Safety Foundation in its quest to improve the standards and operations of HPDE schools, instructor training programs, and instructors.
-Instructors earning Level 1 certification will receive a sponsorship code for a 10% discount in addition to reduced flat rate shipping from TrackDayTire.com.
-If you are a CERTIFIED instructor and have not received your sponsorship code, please send a message to email@example.com
+TrackDayTire.com and Simpson Race Products proudly support the Motorsport Safety Foundation in our quest to improve the standards and operations of HPDE schools, Instructor Training Programs, and Instructors.
+Instructor Candidates earning Level 1 certification receive a sponsorship code for a 10% discount in addition to reduced flat rate shipping on tires from TrackDayTire.com, while Level 2 Instructors are given 20% off Simpson Hybrid Head and Neck Restraints.
+If you are a CERTIFIED Instructor or Instructor Candidate and have not received your sponsorship code, please send a message to email@example.com